run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

 Run: `date` on cluster nodes and verify that date/time is correct.
 If not,

 * Set the Linux time service (NTP).
-* Restart Run:AI services.
-Depending on the previous time gap between servers, you may need to reinstall the Run:AI cluster
+* Restart Run:ai services.
+Depending on the previous time gap between servers, you may need to reinstall the Run:ai cluster

 __Prometheus pods are not running__